troclaux/notes/aws.md

 - sell SaaS solutions to aws customers
 - buy software that has been bundled into customized AMIs by the aws marketplace sellers
+- provides cost, governance and entitlement management
+  - entitlement: manage who has access to software licenses

 ## Migration Evaluator